Elementary Real Analysis: Fekete's lemma in combinatorics

-where $p$ is any permutation.
-For example, by the above formula for each of the six permutations $p$ with length $3$ we have $\pi(p)=4$.
-For some time it was an open problem to show that the value $+\infty$ cannot occur as a~permutation growth constant.
-In 2004 this was eventually confirmed in \cite{marc_tard} by the American mathematician {\em Adam Marcus (1979)} and the Hungarian mathematician and computer scientist {\em G\'abor Tardos (1964)}.
+For some time, it was an open problem to show that the value $+\infty$ cannot occur as a~permutation growth constant.
+In 2004 this was confirmed in \cite{marc_tard} by the American mathematician {\em Adam Marcus (1979)} and the Hungarian mathematician and computer scientist {\em G\'abor Tardos (1964)}.